 There are several rumors about the SAT and the ACT that many high school students and even parents believe to be true.
 One rumor is that some ACT and SAT tests are easier than others.
-Another rumor making the rounds is that both the ACT and SAT are graded on the curve.
+Another rumor making the rounds is that taking the test on a particular day, if the "easy" test is offered that day, can automatically help a test-taker get a better score than would have otherwise been possible.
+Yet another rumor making the rounds is that both the ACT and SAT are graded on the curve.
 This means that your grade could be positively or negatively affected based on the performance of other test takers.

 Neither the SAT nor the ACT is graded on the curve.
 Your performance is the sole factor in determining your final score on either.
 However, you should be aware that scoring significantly lower than many of your fellow test-takers can make it difficult for you to gain acceptance to the college or university of your choice.
 Many educational institutions rely heavily on SAT and ACT scores when making admissions decisions, and even the difference of a few points could make or break your educational dreams.

 The rumor about some tests being easier than others is actually true.
 There are a number of SAT and ACT test variations and some are actually easier than others.
 This means that, in some instances, taking the test on a particular day could be easier than taking it on a different day.
 However, it's important to note that taking the test on a so-called "easier day" doesn't make any difference in your final score.
 The reason is that both the ACT and the SAT use a scoring method called "equating" to score all the tests.
 Equating is a universally accepted scoring method and it ensures that everyone gets a fair score no matter when they took the test or what test they took.
 If you got an easy test, each correct answer will be worth a little less than it would have been had you taken a more difficult test.
 Conversely, taking the SAT or the ACT at the "wrong" time means that correct answers are worth slightly more.
 In the end, your score is fair no matter when you take your test or what test you get.